-Figure 2.18 shows Edwards County, Kinney County, and parts of Hidalgo County as the least vulnerable with respect to the existing exposure of buildings, critical facilities, agricultural areas, bridges, and low water crossings.
+Figure 2.18 shows Edwards County as the least vulnerable with respect to the existing exposure of buildings, critical facilities, agricultural areas, bridges, and low water crossings.
 The TWDB considers a threshold of 0.75 as an indicator for highly vulnerable areas.
 Figure 2.18 shows the countywide average distribution of SVI with regard to the exposed buildings, critical facilities, agricultural areas, bridges, and low water crossings in the Lower Rio Grande Planning Region.
-Dimmit, Zapata, and Starr counties had the largest SVI countywide values.
-Twelve of the fourteen counties in the region have an SVI value over 0.75.
+Dimmit and Zapata Counties had the largest SVI countywide values, followed by Brooks, Jim Hogg, Maverick, Starr and Willacy Counties.
+Thirteen of the fourteen counties in the region have an SVI value equal to or over 0.75.